Building a RISC-V simulator in Rust - Part 1

 |

-is a dynamic reference to a Memory
+The Box<dyn Memory> is a dynamic reference to a Memory trait.
+Unlike when

-you’re using generics add_memory
+you’re using generics add_memory and MemorySpace itself don’t know the

 actual type being used so a dynamic dispatch mechanism is used when calling